Advanced training in chinese herbal medicine

 Chinese Herbal Medicine is one of the four main pillars of Chinese medicine.
 It is an ancient form of healthcare, rooted in traditions that go back many thousands of years.
-At the Xian Tian College of Chinese Medicine, we teach Herbal Medicine as a professional UK course to those experienced students who are already comfortable with the foundation skills of diagnosis and Acupuncture.
-Our course is a combination of online lectures and live, in-person clinical events.
+At the Xian Tian College of Chinese Medicine, we teach Herbal Medicine as a professional UK course to those experienced students who are already comfortable with the foundation skills of Chinese medicine’s Foundations and Diagnostics, a comfortable with the practice of Acupuncture..

 Characteristics and Functions of Herbs